jabney/containers.js/README.md

 // Create a queue.
 var queue = containers.queue();

 // Add one item.
+O(1)
 queue.enq(1);

 // Add multiple items.
+O(k)
 queue.enq(2, 3, 4);

-// Query the number of items on the queue. queue.size(); // => 4
+// Query the number of items on the queue.
+O(1) queue.size(); // => 4

-// Examine the top of the queue. queue.peek(); // => 1
+// Examine the top of the queue.
+O(1) queue.peek(); // => 1

-// Iterate the queue in queue order. queue.each(function(item) {
+// Iterate the queue in queue order.
+O(n) queue.each(function(item) {
   console.log(item); // 1, 2, 3, 4
 });

 // Copy the queue.
+O(n)
 var newQueue = queue.copy();
 newQueue.size(); // => 4

-// Return a list of queue-ordered items. queue.items(); // => [1, 2, 3, 4]
+// Return a list of queue-ordered items.
+O(n) queue.items(); // => [1, 2, 3, 4]

 // Clear the queue.
+O(1)
 queue.clear();
 queue.size(); // => 0

-// Use an array to populate the queue. queue.items([5, 6, 7]);
+// Use an array to populate the queue.
+O(k) queue.items([5, 6, 7]);
 queue.size(); // => 3

-// Remove the items in queue order. while(queue.size()) queue.deq(); // 5, 6, 7
+// Remove the items in queue order.
+O(?) while(queue.size()) queue.deq(); // 5, 6, 7
 ```